emlearn/emlearn-micropython/examples/soundlevel_iir/README.md

 Typically an ESP32 or RP2.

 This example uses the [Blynk](https://blynk.io/) IoT platform.
-So you will need to register for an account there (free plan is sufficcient), and register a device.
+So you will need to register for an account there (free plan is sufficcient).

+After you have registered, you will need to 1.
+Create a Template, 2.
+Create a dashboard, and 3.
+Register a Device.

+FIXME: document how to do these steps

 Put your WiFi credentials and Blynk auth token into a file called `secrets.py`.